blockfrost/blockfrost-js-examples/examples/mint-nft/README.md

 const OUTPUT_ADDRESS =
   'addr_test1qrzpr05qz7u7572hkyxl9gqrk90lgueftufaqk3glqswurq32vrcvj0rgef6s487ruu47me8uzp7cjvuuk2xsg4mtvsq50gf90';

-// Path to the image for the asset which will be uploaded to IPFS const IMAGE_PATH = '<PNG-FILEPATH>';
+// Path to the image for the asset which will be uploaded to IPFS, defaults to blockfrost logo in the repo const IMAGE_PATH = './blockfrost.svg';
 ```

 Set your Blockfrost api key to environment variable `BLOCKFROST_PROJECT_ID` and `BLOCKFROST_PROJECT_ID_IPFS` and run the script